valerino/es-vscraper/readme.md

 what it is
 ----------
-es-vscraper is an extensible scraper for EmulationStation.
+es-vscraper is an extensible scraper for [EmulationStation](https://github.com/Aloshi/EmulationStation).

 This is a personal project made just for myself (at the moment), since i don't like the available scrapers.

-It is meant to be used on PC, updating existing gamelist.xml by searching single game for small game collections (need to check with each database provider for permission to implement directory-tree scanning (might be too heavy for their traffic).
+At the moment it is meant to be used on PC, creating/updating existing gamelist.xml by searching single games for small game collections (need to check with each database provider for permission to implement directory-tree scanning, might be too heavy for their traffic).

-It should work directly on RaspberryPI, anyway, assuming the needed python3 and modules are installed
+It should work directly on RaspberryPI, anyway, assuming the needed python3 and modules are installed.

 dependencies
 ------------
 ~~~~
+sudo apt-get install python3 pip3
 sudo pip3 install requests Image bs4 lxml
 ~~~~